mr2raccoon/caactus/README.md

 ```

 ## 3.2 Getting started
-- open the the caacuts Graphical User Interface (GUI) by opening the command line in Unix or Anaconda Powershell in Windows.
+- open the the caacuts Graphical User Interface (GUI) by opening the command line in Unix or Anaconda Powershell/Prompt in Windows.
 - make sure you have the caactus environmnet activated
 ```bash
 conda activate caactus-env